TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Experimental_Analysis.md

 State the hypothesis or expected outcomes **before** running the experiment.
 Include relevant equations, signal characteristics, or theoretical predictions.

+I expect the system to be able to track a drone on campus.
+Also, it should be able to display the location and information on the website.

 ### Actual Results
 Present your collected data clearly.
 You can use: